 Eva I. Hoppe and Patrick W. Schmitz

 Abstract.
-We present the first large-scale laboratory experiment that studies the canonical hidden action problem in the way contract theorists conceive of the problem, comparing treatments with unobservable effort to benchmark treatments with verifiable effort.
-In our one-shot experiment, the players endogenously negotiate contracts.
+In a laboratory experiment with 754 participants, we study the canonical one-shot moral hazard problem, comparing treatments with unobservable effort to benchmark treatments with verifiable effort.
+In our experiment, the players endogenously negotiate contracts.
 In line with contract theory, the contractibility of the outcome plays a crucial role when effort is a hidden action.
-If outcome is contractible, most players overcome the hidden action problem by agreeing on incentive-compatible contracts.
-If outcome is non-contractible, in most cases low effort is chosen whenever effort is a hidden action.
-Even when free-form communication is possible, the players typically avoid gift-exchange situations.
+If the outcome is contractible, most players overcome the hidden action problem by agreeing on incentive-compatible contracts.
+Communication is helpful, since it may reduce strategic uncertainty.
+If the outcome is non-contractible, in most cases low effort is chosen whenever effort is a hidden action.
+However, communication leads the players to agree on larger wages and substantially mitigates the underprovision of effort.

 The working paper version is available for download (CEPR Discussion Paper 11002).